Do’s and Don ts of Group Discussion

 Do’s of Group Discussion

-Preparation is the foundation of a successful group discussion.
-It involves in depth research.
+Preparation is the foundation to win any group discussion.

 2. Listen Actively